 Ann Hallet took supplies over to the hospital on her last trip back.
 The situation in the hospital is challenging.
-The story of there only being one towel in the whole place is unbelievable, but true.
+The story of only one towel in the whole place is unbelievable but true.
 We are excited by the opportunity to support a new province.